pkt-cash/ns-projects/projects/2020_02_28_pkt_vpn_utility.md

 The project is currently ahead of schedule in Milestone 2, having delivered more than specified in the proposal.
 We expect to proceed into Milestone 3 without any complications.

+## Milestone 3 Report - 2022-09-01

+### Overview

+This document outlines the state of progress through the completion of the milestones outlined in the approved project proposal.

+### Progress
+Milestones 3 is complete.
+We have a VPN app for Android where a user can:

+* Create, manage, and auntenticate their account
+* Select a VPN frrm a list, connect to, and disconnect from it.
+* Rate the VPN and see other people's ratings
+* Passively update the App

+Additionally, we have a VPN server which:
+* Any user can download and set up.
+* Can add to the VPN server list.

+#### Milestone 3: Network Integrations

+Status: Complete

+Date Completed: 2022-09-01

+##### Proposed Deliverables

+We have accomplished our deliverables and begun implementing  Milestone 4 objectives.

+Milestone 3 focused on developing features that enabled VPN connections and created a UI for users to interact with the VPN system, as well as a VPN server that could be run by administrators.

+The parts of the project include:

+###### App Usability
+* User can select VPNs from a list and connect (done)
+* VPN server software is freely available (done)

+In this milestone, we focused on usability over features, expecting that a simple, yet reliable user interface will provide the user with the most utility.

+##### Accomplished Deliverables

+In developing the App, we’ve reprioritized the milestone slightly.
+We focused on
+1. Ensuring data sent between App and server is secure.
+We used the cjdns key of the App required to connect to the VPN to create a secure digest for sending REST API requests.
+This guarantees a message sent by a client is not modified or forged.
+2. Ensuring users can choose to remain private, by creating allowing account creation without an email address if desired by the user.
+3. Focusing on an App-first product so that all usable functionality is guaranteed to be in-App so users don't need to go to a website for any features

+In doing so, we have accomplished the following:

+### Server/API

+**The VPN will be able to connect to, send and receive traffic through the cjdns network.: Done** VPN server works, source code hosted on [Github](https://github.com/anode-co/anodevpn-server)

+**The VPN operator will be able to register their VPN on the website: Done** Completed in M2 - an API endpoint exists in the VPN coordinator API.

+**The VPN will report its usage statistics to the website: Deferred** Deferred to M4

+**The VPN will report its version to the website: Done** All VPN servers are assumed to be version 1 until an upgrade exists.

+### Server Website

+**The user will be able to connect to a VPN and route traffic through the cjdns network: Done** The user can select any VPN from a list in their Android app, which can then make a VPN connection to that VPN endpoint using the cjdns protocol.

+### Client App

+**The app will be able to send and receive data via a REST API: Done** The client can perform all account management, VPN lookup, and VPN authorization via Rest API.

+**The user will able to input VPN configurations manually: Complete** Was implemented and then removed as it was considered a placeholder feature before the VPN list UI was built.

+**The user will be able to view statistics about their VPN usage: Deprioritized** This feature is built into the Android OS, so it has been de-prioritized

+**The user will be able to browse VPNs from a list: Complete** The user can browse through a VPN list.

+**The user will be able to select and connect to VPNs from the list: Complete** A user can select a VPN and connect to that VPN through the App UI.

+### Server/API

+**The user will be able to install and configure a VPN following documentation: Complete** Documentation and software are provided for the VPN server on [GitHub](https://github.com/anode-co/anodevpn-server)

+### Client Website

+(no expected milestones)

 # Status
 ## March 13th 2020
 First payment of 10mn PKT made in 19 transactions: